 So that’s the basic calculation process.
 Applied to the sample six-section plan above reveals these profile results:

-This is where the inexperienced modeler can get really confused, really fast.
-You’ll notice the EGL (black dotted line) decreases as you move downstream.
-That’s proper as you cannot gain or create energy.
-But notice how the water surface fluctuates between sections.
-The slope of channel bed from Section 2 to 3 is adverse but not the water surface.
-The water surface between Sections 3 and 4 slopes adversely because the channel width reduces from 10 to 7 feet at Section 4, causing an increase in velocity and velocity head.
-The water surface is always equal to the EGL minus velocity head.
-Thus the reduction in water depth.
+The inexperienced modeler may find themselves easily confused in this scenario.
+It is important to observe that the EGL (black dotted line) decreases as you progress downstream, which is expected as energy cannot be gained or created.
+However, it is crucial to note the fluctuation of the water surface between different sections.
+While the slope of the channel bed from Section 2 to 3 is adverse, the water surface remains unaffected.
+The water surface between Sections 3 and 4 slopes adversely due to the reduction in channel width from 10 to 7 feet at Section 4, leading to an increase in velocity and velocity head.
+Remember, the water surface is always equal to the EGL minus the velocity head, in this case, a resulting in a reduction in water depth.

 Below is another interesting example of a simple trapezoidal-shaped channel with obstructions, similar to bridge abutments.
 Notice how they squeeze and reduce the area of the cross-sections.
 One would intuitively think that the water surface would rise as it flows through these abutments.